SympYcz/discord_bot_python/README.md

 In this project you will find only one file but it contains everything you need to build your boot on a python-based discord platform.

+# What you will find?
+- Prefix
+- First Command

 # How to start?

 I do this via VSCode using extensions called Python :D